matlima02/Traceroute-Visualizer-/README.md

 # traceroute
-Just a simple traceroute in python.
+Just a simple Traceroute Visualizer in python.
 Easy to follow and understand :)

 ## Installation